Plane crashes in northern Saskatchewan with 25 people on board, no fatalities reported

 RCMP say a plane with 25 people on board has crashed in northern Saskatchewan.

-Mounties say the plane went down about one kilometre from the airstrip.
+Mounties said the aircraft went down about one kilometre from the airstrip.

-Initial reports say a number of people have been hurt but there were not fatalities.

-Emergency first responders are helping the 22 passengers and three crew members and Royal Canadian Air Force Search and Rescue technicians are on there way.
+Emergency first responders helped the 22 passengers and three crew members.
+One of the passengers is an infant.

+"With that many people on a plane, there are injuries," Staff Sgt.
+Rob Embree said at RCMP headquarters in Regina.

+"Right now, that's what we're focusing on so basically it's a rescue effort happening at this time."

 Fond du Lac is a remote mainly Dene community located on the east side of Lake Athabasca.